FederalCSUMission/IL5DeploymentGuide/SQLDeploymentGuide.md

 11. Under Administrator account, provide a username, and a password.
 12. Under Inbound port rules, do not enable RDP (3389) from the drop-down.
 Enable system access using advanced controls in the networking tab after deploying the image.
 13. On the SQL Server settings tab, configure the following options:
-	* Under Security & Networking, select "Private (within Virtual Network) and change the port number to avoid using a well-known port number
+	* Under Security & Networking, select 'Private (within Virtual Network)' and change the port number to avoid using a well-known port number
-	* Under SQL Authentication, Choose "Disable"
+	* Under SQL Authentication, Choose 'Disable'
 	* Provide Key vault information as described in section: Key Vault Integration for SQL VMs
 	* Change any other settings if needed, and then select Review + create.
 14. On the Review + create tab, review the summary, and select Create to create SQL Server, resource group, and resources specified for this VM.

 ### Deploy Azure SQL Database

-1. To create a single database in the Azure portal, type "Sql database" in the search bar at the top in azure portal, and click "Create"
+1. To create a single database in the Azure portal, type 'Sql database' in the search bar at the top in azure portal, and click 'Create'
 2. On the Basics tab of the Create SQL Database form, under Project details, select the desired Azure Subscription.
 	* For Resource group, select Create new or pick an existing one from the drop down list
 	* Enter a database name